elevennl/zabbix-api/README.md

 # zabbix-api
 Fork of zabbix-api for java.
 Planed changes:
-- java level down to 6 - Done
+- java level down to 6 - Done (Now fersion up to Java 7)
-- down Zabbix version to 2.2 - Done
+- down Zabbix version to 2.2 - Done (Not tested for long time)
 - potential rework to use jaxon JSON parser and serializer for minifiing dependencies - done.
 - down httpclient version - done
 - rework of tests for support local params for Zabbix connections. - Done